 Paper towels: Swap regular hand towels for single-use disposable paper hand towels.

 Face masks: Ask guests to BYO face mask, but have extras on hand if anyone forgets.
-You can also provide festive Christmas masks as a 2020-friendly party favor.
+You can also provide festive Christmas masks as a party favor.

 Make it easy for guests to social distance